home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 {% if page.installation_type == 'generic-x86-64' %}

-This guide is meant to install Home Assistant OS directly on a x86-64 computer (e.g. Intel NUC).

 <div class='note'>
 <b>Prerequisites</b>

-This guide assumes that you are using a generic x86 PC (typically an Intel or AMD based system) which is 64-bit capable and able to boot using UEFI.
+This guide assumes that you have a dedicated generic x86 PC (typically an Intel or AMD based system) available to run exclusively Home Assistant OS.
+The system must be 64-bit capable and able to boot using UEFI.
 Pretty much all systems produced in the last 10 years support the UEFI boot mode.
 </div>

 ### Configure the BIOS

 To boot Home Assistant OS the BIOS needs to have UEFI boot mode enabled and Secure Boot disabled.
 This following screenshots are from a 7th generation Intel NUC system.
-The BIOS menu likely looks different on your systems, however the options should still be present and named similarly.
+The BIOS menu will likely look different on your systems.
+However, the options should still be present and named similarly.

 1. Enter the BIOS using the can enter using the `F2` key (on some systems this might be `Del`, `F1` or `F10`).
 ![Enter BIOS using F2, Del, F1 or F10 key](/images/installation/intel-nuc-enter-bios.jpg)